needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/index.md

 * Mouse inputs don't interact with world space UIs when an XR Plug-in Provider in **Edit &gt; Project Settings &gt; XR Plug-in Management** is enabled and running.
 For more information, please follow the issue tracker. ([1400186](https://issuetracker.unity3d.com/product/unity/issues/guid/1400186/))

+* The Poke Point visual in the Poke Interactor prefab in the Starter Assets sample does not hide with the controller model when the Hide Controller On Select property is enabled on the direct/ray interactor.

 ### Helpful links

 If you have a question after reading the documentation, you can: